elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Fixed rendering of s3-exporter to be idempotent
 - Fixed bug where init'ing a config path a second time without the `CK8S_FLAVOR` variable set would fail.
 - Fixed relabeling for rook-ceph and cert servicemonitor.
+- Fluentd will now properly detect changes in container logs.
+- The `init` script will now properly generate secrets for new configuration options.

 ### Added